 - Deglaze with Grand Marnier.
 Cook till liquid is reduced to half the volume.

 - In the bowl of a food processor add cooked pheasant mixture and parsley, rosemary, salt, pepper, mustard, and mayonnaise.
-Process until very smooth, adding heavy cream if necessary.
+Process until very smooth, adding heavy cream if desired.

 - Pour into a pan or a plastic wrap lined mold (for easier release from mold).